 Discover the power of branded podcasts for enhancing internal communication.
 Learn effective strategies for leveraging podcasts to engage and inform employees and elevate your corporate communications.

-Podcasts have come a long way since 2004, but we’re still discovering the various ways brands can use it.
-One use that Quill is exploring is how podcasts used can be to improve a brand’s employee communication.
+Podcasts have come a long way since 2004, but we’re still discovering the various ways brands can use them.

-This is a much more recent area that’s being explored in the podcast space and one that you might not have heard of yet.
+This area is much less explored in the podcast space and one that you might’ve not heard of.
 Whether large or small, organizations need to have some sort of internal comms in place to increase employee engagement and retention.
-With the access to new mediums like podcasts, internal comms teams are realizing the value that they bring as a tool to increase engagement and community.

-In a report done by Poppulo on internal communications professionals across various sizes of organizations, they found that more than 50% of internal comms professionals agreed that they do not have the right tools to do their job.
-While 95% agreed that measurement is important yet there is still a challenge when it comes to accurately analyze the tools used.
+In a report done by Poppulo analyzing 2023 internal communications trends and professionals across various sizes of organizations, they found that more than 50% of internal comms professionals agreed that they do not have the right tools to do their jobs.

 74% of employees actually feel as if they’re missing out on company news.
 Give your employees short and value-packed updates on company news and happenings.

-Once you have your private feed setup, simply share the content through whatever channels your organization uses.
-Whether this is a message board, newsletter, groups, etc.
+Once you have your private feed set up, simply share the content through whatever channels your organization uses.
+Whether this is a message board, newsletter, group, etc.